mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 The following gesture detectors are provided:

  + **Pan:** When the user starts panning (or dragging) one or more fingers.
-            The panning should start from within the bounds of the control.
+            The panning should start from within the bounds of the view.
  + **Pinch:** Detects when two touch points move towards or away from each other.
-              The center point of the pinch should be within the bounds of the control.
+              The center point of the pinch should be within the bounds of the view.
- + **Tap:** When the user taps within the bounds of the control.
+ + **Tap:** When the user taps within the bounds of the view.
- + **LongPress:** When the user presses and holds on a certain point within the bounds of a control.
+ + **LongPress:** When the user presses and holds on a certain point within the bounds of a view.

-The control base class provides basic set up to detect these gestures.
-If any of these detectors are required then this can be specified in the `OnInitialize` method.
+Gesture detectors can be specified in the `OnInitialize` method.

 This code snippet is taken from the `ContactView` custom view control: